nvidia-holoscan/holoscan-sdk/examples/multi_branch_pipeline/README.md

 ./examples/multi_branch_pipeline/cpp/multi_branch_pipeline
 ```

 For the C++ application, the scheduler to be used can be set via the `scheduler` entry in `multi_branch_pipeline.yaml`.
-It defaults to `event_based` (an event-based multithread scheduler), but can also be set to either `multi_thread` (polling-based) or `greedy` (single thread).
+It defaults to `event_based` (recommended), and can also be set to `multi_thread` (legacy, polling-based) or `greedy` (single thread).

 ## Python API

 - `multi_branch_pipeline.py`: This example is the same as described for the C++ application above.
 The primary difference is that instead of using a YAML file for the configuration variables, all values are set via the command line.
 Call the script below with the `--help` option to get a full description of the command line parameters.
-By default a polling-based multithread scheduler will be used, but if `--event_based` is specified, the event-based multithread scheduler will be used instead.
+By default the recommended `EventBasedScheduler` is used; pass `--multi_thread` to use the legacy `MultiThreadScheduler` instead.

 ### Build instructions